Story Proposals & Basic Outline

 Health: ?
 Weapons: ?
 Other Attacks: ?

 Notes: I’m still not sure what to do about the commander of the Insurrectionist forces.
 Should he be fought?
 If so, then how?
 Does he have some sort of powered armor?
 Does he use a vehicle?
 Or could he be a weakling like Keyes in Halo 1?
-Would he be a non-combatant that you have to capture?
+Would he be a non-combatant that you have to capture, or an NPC that only appears in the end-level cinematic?
 My preferred idea is that he should end up aboard a Pelican towards the end of the mission.
 The dropship could then be fought as a boss battle, and defeating it could result in the commander’s capture or death.

 As in the other games, several of the client races of the Covenant are divided into a color-coded ranking system (refer to Appendix III), though each member of the respective races have always had common attributes that they all possess despite rank, which will be outlined in the first entry for each species (which will always be the lowest rank of that species).